-I personally favor an oscillating tool for making these door jamb cuts.
+I personally favor an oscillating tool (Amazon link) for making these door jamb cuts.
 For those that don’t know this tool I will write an article dedicated to it, but for the time being, understand that one of its many cutting functions allows you to make accurate door jamb cuts.

 Choosing Your Blade

-Oscillating tools are made to be used with numerous materials (not just wood), so it is important to use a blade that has been made specifically for wood (assuming this is what your door jambs/frames are made of).
+Oscillating tools (Amazon link) are made to be used with numerous materials (not just wood), so it is important to use a blade that has been made specifically for wood (assuming this is what your door jambs/frames are made of).

 You can use either a rounded blade (my favorite) or a straight blade.
 This choice will only affect how you make your cut and not the final finish.